Open water. To me, those two words are synonymous with surpassing all expectations. Confused? Let me back up. I was on the crew team in college.

 “Bow ball” connotes our race plan, our collective effort has been successful, but the true call is “Open Water.”
 When there is space between the stern of one boat and the bow of another, it is called “open water.”

 The call “Open water” doesn’t mean you can relax we have this race won.
 Instead, open water translates into an adrenaline rush.
 Having achieved open water it no longer feels punishing on the body – it is exhilarating.
 It is no longer about the competition and where they are in relation to us.
 Open water inspires you.
-Open water demands more.
+Open water from tempe arizona demands more.

 Being a coxswain was good training for being the Head of School at Wheeling Country Day.
 We have worked hard to find our rhythm, to define our race plan, to get the push and pull just right.
 I’m no longer looking across and comparing our community of learning to imposed benchmarks or the seats of an opponent.